Frequently Asked Questions

 4. What happens in an acupuncture visit?

-We welcome you to your treatment room and you settle in.
+I welcome you to your treatment room and have you settle in to be comfortable.
 The first visit starts with a thorough consult, including a check of your tongue and pulse for the acupuncturist’s diagnostics.
 Then you’ll receive the treatment scheduled.
 This is followed by recommendations and scheduling following treatments.

 5. Why am I being asked about sleep when I came in for neck pain?

 In a thorough first consult there may be questions asked that seem irrelevant.
 Chinese medicine diagnosis uses a different theory thousands of years old to find the appropriate pattern related to your particular issue, as well as your constitutional strengths and struggles.
-These answers help the acupuncturist to have a clear understanding of your system’s overall functioning to provide the ideal point prescription.
+These answers help the acupuncturist to have a clear understanding of your system’s overall functioning to provide the ideal point prescription for your condition.

 Western medicine is a few hundred years old, in comparison to the thousands of years Chinese medicine has been provided and developed.
-Chinese medicine goes beyond treating the symptom, reaching root imbalances or weaknesses causing the symptom.
-Two beautiful aspects of this ancient medicine is it works with your body in healing as opposed to causing a reliance on an external factor such as medication, and does not cut into the body like surgery.
+Chinese medicine not only treats the symptom, but also the cause of the symptom by re-regulating the nervous system.
+Two beautiful aspects of this ancient medicine is it 1. works with your body in healing as opposed to causing a reliance on an external factor such as medication, and 2. does not cut into the body like surgery which can cause permanent damage.
 Chinese medicine also takes into consideration the mind body spirit connection - for example the effects mental stress can have on the physical body.

 6. How is Chinese medicine different than Western medicine?